St. Dominic Catholic Church (Miami): The Parish

 The early history of St. Dominic parish is tied to the history of the Diocese of Miami, which was created in August 1958 with the parish being created in May 1962.
 Both experienced tumultuous times in their early years.
-Just 90 miles away, Cuba had just experienced its Communist revolution, thus creating an influx of Cuban refugees.
+Just 90 miles away, Cuba had experienced its Communist revolution, thus creating an influx of Cuban refugees.
 Black Americans were struggling for their civil rights, the Vietnam War was in process, and Vatican II had just “opened (its) windows” to Christ.
-This led to St. Dominic’s experiencing a “storm of change” and expansion during its early years.
+This led to St. Dominic's experiencing a “storm of change” and expansion during its early years.

-Parishioners have included natives and new settlers from the Northern US, the Caribbean, Central and South America.
+Parishioners have included natives and settlers from the Northern U.S., the Caribbean, Central America, and South America.
 In its beginnings, St. Dominic parish served primarily an Anglo community.
 In the 2020s, the parish now serves a primarily Hispanic population.

 There are currently many church groups and movements within the parish of St. Dominic, including Emaus, Cursillos de Cristiandad, CCD (religious education), RCIA (adult religious education and preparation for the sacraments), Grupo de Oración (prayer group part of the Charismatic Renovation), and the FIRST Catholic Action group in the US.
 Ministries include music (both choral and show choirs), Ministers of the Word and Ministers of the Eucharist.

-Architecture and Art
+Architecture and art

 St. Dominic's layout is semi-circular in nature.
-On the church's exterior there are ten stained glass windows in the shape of arches depicting important themes in Catholicism.
-The entrance of the church consists of three major arches and underneath each arch there is a stone mosaic.
+On the church's exterior there are 10 stained glass windows in the shape of arches depicting important themes in Catholicism.
+The entrance of the church consists of three major arches, and underneath each arch, there is a stone mosaic.
 The first mosaic from the left depicts the Dominican theologians that were important in the New World.
 The second and middle mosaic depicts Jesus "blessing and sending the 12 (Apostles) to announce the Good News" and St. Dominic welcoming the onlooker.
 The third mosaic on the right depicts a "boat bringing the first missionaries to the Florida peninsula."
 Both the stained glass windows and the arched mosaics were produced by the same artist, Father Domingo Iturgaiz from Navarre, Spain.

 The church roof is in the shape of a triangular spire and its summit contains an iron cross that is illuminated at night.
 “Scalloping waves of barrel tiles” cover the roof.
 The seating arrangement is also semi-circular and accommodates 850 persons.
 There are six aisles that lead to the main altar.
-On the altar area there is a baptismal font and an ambo (pulpit).
+The altar area includes a baptismal font and an ambo (pulpit).
 On the back wall of the sanctuary hangs a cross and two statues, one of Mary and one of St. Joseph.
 Alongside the walls with the stained glass windows are the Stations of the Cross by Spanish artist Jose Luis Coomonte.